1000 Guineas Preview, Tips, Runners & Trends (Guineas Festival)

 Andy Powell

 Those holding an official rating of 80+ can enter the race; those without a mark can enter if the handicapper deems their performances good enough.
-Like the 2000 Guineas, there is a £500k purse with just over £280k going to the winner of the race.
+Like the 2000 Guineas, there is a £500k purse, with just over £280k going to the winner.

-This race is only one of two British Classics which is restricted to fillies only, with the Epsom Oaks being the other.
+This race is only one of two British Classics that are restricted to fillies only, with the Epsom Oaks being the other.

 1000 Guineas Information:

-To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Newmarket tips on the day of the race.
-Do they agree with the runners on the trend shortlist, or are they predicting other runners?
+Our dedicated Newmarket tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the 1000 Guineas, but will also have predictions for each meeting at Newmarket throughout the season, so be sure to head over there.
 You may also be interested in other preview blogs that we have packed full of information during the Guineas Festival, head down to the Other Principal races during the Newmarket Guineas Festival section for links to these.
-In addition to those, we also cover numerous races at Newmarket during the flat season, you can find links to those here.
+In addition to those, we also cover numerous races at Newmarket during the flat season; you can find links to those here.

 ALSO READ